Unit Three: Experiencing Discomfort

 Book Review Website:

 Week One: We will kick off the second semester with a fun project students usually enjoy.
 Students will be creating Book Review Posters!
 The Book Review Projects require that students write comprehensive summaries (minus "spoilers") along with an expert recommendation of their chosen book from independent reading.
 Other project guidelines include a five star rating, a book cover print out, other illustrations, a minimum of three "tag" words that describe their book, and the book genre.
-Students will be working on the written part of the projects in class Wednesday and Thursday.
-The creation and composition of the actual poster will be homework since we will be finishing Frankenstein this week.
-The posters will not be due until Wednesday, January 11th.
+Students will be working on the written part of the projects in class Tuesday and Wednesday.
+The creation and composition of the actual poster will be homework since we will be starting Frankenstein the end of this week.
+The posters will not be due until Friday, January 19th.

 BELOW ARE SOME SUPERIOR STUDENT BOOK REVIEW POSTER SAMPLES!